gabygaby123/capstone/README.md

 ## Login Page

 At the very top of the this page, there is quote from Peso, "We are Peso Pluma" that links to his Instagram.
-The login page has 2 input boxes.
+The login page has 2 bootstrap input boxes.
 The top box allows the user to input their email address.
 The bottom box allows the user to input their password.
 These two inputs have respecable html attributes: required, min length and email attributes.

-These input boxes are followed by a "Login" button and a "Remember Me" checkbox.
+These input boxes are followed by a "Login" bootstrap button and a "Remember Me" bootstrap checkbox.

 If the user does not have an account, they can create one with a link that's bellow the checkbox.
 This link sends the user to the Register page.